Your bundle has arrived, and now it's time to starting making a baby! Let's walk through how to use everything in The Get Pregnant Bundle.

 2. Action - Here comes the fun part!

-- Now is the time to test for ovulation to find your fertile window and take action if you’re trying to make a baby.
+- Now is the time to test for ovulation to find your fertile window and take action (using our frictionless fertility lube!) if you’re trying to make a baby.
 Start using our ovulation tests on the day you determined from the Prep phase.
 Record your results in our Ovulation Tracker.
 Our ovulation instructions will walk you through everything.

 - Dr. Liz put together this quick video on how to use our ovulation tests.